 - Establish the amount, per project participant, of the distribution of any excess project funds or the billing instruction for any excess project expenses

-- Governing body members will complete the Project Closure Evaluation Form (see template Appendix A) provided by the PD and return it to the AgGateway CEO or authorized representative.
+- Governing body members will complete the Project Closure Evaluation Form (see template Appendix A) provided by the PM and return it to the AgGateway CEO or authorized representative.
 This form should be completed as the last formal action of the governing body prior to the project completion date.

 Project Completion Criteria

 - Criteria for project completion must be established and documented in the project charter.